kimmanis/LaunchPage/README.md

 5. Deploy

 ## Customization
 LaunchPage is built on Bootstrap.
-More information on site structure and css settings can be found on [the Bootstrap website](http://getbootstrap.com/css/).
+More information on site structure and css settings can be found in the [ Bootstrap docs](http://getbootstrap.com/css/).

 ### Homepage
 The homepage is a simple form only asking for the user's email address and can be found at **views/users/new**